Medical Training Initiative

 Guidance Document for Trusts and then complete the Trust Post

 If you have any questions, please email firstname.lastname@example.org.

 For each doctor that is successfully matched with a post, the

 Trust will be required to pay an administrative fee of £750 to

 Post Specification for Trusts

-Only vacant Core Training posts in your Trust can be
+Only vacant CT3 posts in your Trust can be filled by an

-filled by an MTI Doctor.
-Vacant posts must be authorised for use by
+MTI Doctor.
+Vacant posts must be authorised for use by MTI

 The RCPsych recruits MTI candidates and ensures that they have